fgregg/scraping-intro/README.md

 ### Extracting the data

-What we would like to do is find some distinguishin pattern that lets us just grab the data we want.
+What we would like to do is find some distinguishing pattern that lets us just grab the data we want.

 Let's start by noticing that the revenue data are enclosed in `<td>` tags and that these tags have some arguments.